 There are many fun things to do on Salt Spring Island in summer.
 On Saturdays, don’t miss the Saturday Market, a lively event with over 100 vendors selling local products.
 Afterwards, take a road trip through the island to explore quirky farm stands, wineries, cideries and artisanal farms.

 First, stop at Garry Oaks for a wine tasting and then make your way over to Salt Spring Vineyards to sip a glass of bubbly on their picnic tables overlooking the vineyards.
 Afterwards, pop into the Salt Spring Island Cheese Farm for a delectable goat cheese tasting.
 In summer they open their outdoor cafe and serve tasty goat cheese pizzas.
 For a scenic walk, head over to Ruckle Provincial Park, one of the most beautiful parks of the Southern Gulf Islands.
+Consider this location for your next romantic getaway or a perfect weekend trip for the whole family!

 For dinner, sit along picnic tables overlooking the farm at Salt Spring Wild Cider.
 Their organic, locally-sourced dishes match perfectly with a flight of craft ciders.
 After dinner, unwind back at your hotel or Airbnb in nature.
 For oceanfront luxury, consider staying at Hastings House.